Today we’re diving into a bowl of Shrimp Pasta with Spicy Tomato Cream Sauce.

 But first, here’s a little background of how this recipe and recipe post came to be.

 This post comes from my This Gal Cooks blogging days.

-I posted this recipe a month after I started blogging.
+I posted this recipe a month after I started blogging in 2012.
 Those were the days that my photos were meh and my story-lines were even more meh.
-Seriously, the below excerpt is the entire content I typed up for the original post.
-And below that is one of the photos.
+The below excerpt is the entire content I created for the original post.
+And below that is one of the photos I used in the post.
 No wonder this delicious recipe was only pinned 47 times since 2012!

 If you haven’t already figured it out, shrimp and other seafood are one of my favorite types of food (of course, it comes in for a close tie with Mexican food) to eat and cook with.
 I had some shrimp leftover from a previous recipe that I made so on Sunday, I decided to thaw them out and use them for an excellent recipe.
 “What type of excellent recipe would I make?”
 I asked myself.
 I checked my pantry and my refrigerator and determined that I had some cream, spicy diced tomatoes and pasta so browsed some recipes on Pinterest to get some inspiration.
 What I decided to make was a Shrimp Pasta with Spicy Tomato Cream Sauce.
 And boy oh boy was it scrumptious!
 Please enjoy the recipe.